nigel-gott/DowseJanitor/README.md

 ## Setup

-- Enable Options -> Interface Options -> Movement -> Use arrow keys for movement
+- Enable Options -> Interface Options -> Movement -> Use arrow keys for movement.
 - Enable Options -> Chat Options -> Main Chat -> Minimized chat-channels are still visible.

 ## Using the macro